Avenkatakilari/pet-rest-app/README.md

 # pet-rest-app
-This is a demo project to show how to build a microservice with Django Restframework (DRF)
+This is a demo project to show how to build a microservice with Django Restframework (DRF) This demo project requires for stand alone mode.
+1. Python 3+
+2. MySQL 8+

 Table of contents: